 Will Sabrina sign if the right pressure is applied?
 The answer may not be what you expect.

 Along the way to that fateful choice, we have Sabrina on trial.
 We have Sabrina doing a Harry Potter and going to evil witch school where she has to deal with curses, mean girls hazing her and murder.
-We have Sabrina resurrecting the dead and bringing… something else back, forcing her boyfriend to kill his own uncle with a shotgun.
+We have Sabrina resurrecting the dead and bringing… something else back, forcing (spoiler alert) her boyfriend to kill his own uncle with a shotgun.

 It’s dark, dark stuff, relieved only by the knowing performances of the cast, who are all acting as though they’re in Sabrina The Teenage Witch even though they’re in Rosemary’s Baby.
 It wasn’t until nearly the end of episode five that I found myself smiling and thinking to myself, “Ah, at last!
 Some real fun!”
 That didn’t last long, although there are occasional moments of relief, often when Coyle and Otto are in scenes together, or when Davis gets a job in a nearby bookstore.

 Naturally, there is a subtext of #MeToo and female oppression down the ages.
 Although actually it’s more text than sub-text.

 The trouble is… you can’t help but feel, based on the evidence presented, that maybe patriarchy had a point in this TV universe.
 These are genuinely evil people doing genuinely nasty things and maybe sending witch-hunters after them wasn’t the worst idea in the world.